dashqrcodes/dashqrcodes/README.md

 I'm really proud of myself for having validated the idea by doing business with a local L.A. funeral.
 Analog: served over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.

 Full-time startup mode (LITERALLY I'M ZERO TO ONE)!
-It's a big personal step for me as it's my first ever software endeavor and I have a real paying customers!
+It's a big personal step for me as it's my first ever software endeavor and I have real paying customers!
 This is one small step in the massive AI journey.

-This is the beginning.
+This is only the beginning.

 ---